ror-community/ror-records/README.md

 v1 deployment to api.staging.ror.org is done via a full reindex from a data dump.
 This means that a data dump must be generated in ror-data before v1 can be indexed.

 1. Go to https://github.com/ror-community/ror-records/actions/workflows/staging_index_dump.yml (Actions > STAGING index full data dump in the ror-records repository)
-2. Click Run workflow at right, set the branch to Staging, enter the name of the dump file to index from (must exist in ror-data repo), set "Schema version to index" to v2, set "ROR data env" to prod, and click the green Run workflow button.
+2. Click Run workflow at right and set the following options:
+    - **Use workflow from:** Branch Staging (will fail if any other branch selected)
+    - **Name of existing release dump file to index:** Name of the dump file to index, ex 2021-09-23-ror-data (without the .zip file extension).
+Must exist in ror-data.
+    - **Schema version to index:** v1
+    - **ROR data env:** prod (uses dump from ror-data)

 3. Click the green Run workflow button.
 Success/error status will be shown in Github actions and posted to the #ror-curation-releases Slack channel.
 4. If this workflow fails, most likely there was a timeout in the API server.
 In this case, the file was likely successfully indexed; the server connection just timed out before indexing completed.
 Check https://api.staging.ror.org/v1/organizations to see whether the dump was indexed.